François de Grossouvre

 François de Grossouvre (29 March 1918 – 7 April 1994) was a French politician who was appointed in 1981 by the newly elected President François Mitterrand with the tasks of overseeing national security and other sensitive matters, particularly those concerning Lebanon, Syria, Tunisia, Morocco, Gabon, the Persian Gulf countries, Pakistan and both Koreas.
 He was also in charge of the French branch of Operation Gladio, the stay-behind paramilitary secret armies created by NATO during the Cold War.

 He was found dead with gunshot wounds at the Élysée Palace, the French President's official residence.
-The official verdict was suicide.
+The death was ruled a suicide.

 Early life

 François de Grossouvre was born in an aristocratic family, the descendant of Jean-François Durand, seigneur de Grossouvre (1735–1832).
 His father, a banker, died in 1923 in Beirut, where he resided.
 François de Grossouvre thereafter kept affective ties to Lebanon.
 He then studied with the Jesuits in France and studied medicine.

 During the Second World War, he was posted as an auxiliary physician in a regiment of Moroccan tirailleurs.
 He then joined the ski troops in the Vercors region.
 There, he met Captain Bousquet, who created one of the first units of the Organisation de résistance de l'armée (ORA).
 He returned to Lyon, where he received his doctorate in 1942.
 Afterward, he became a doctor of the 11th regiment of cuirassiers, headed by Colonel Lormeau.

 Grossouvre became a member of Joseph Darnand's Service d'ordre légionnaire (SOL), a Vichyist militia.
 He left it in 1943 to fight in the Vercors and joined the maquis of the Chartreuse, near Grenoble (code-name "Clober").
 After the Liberation, he declared that he had in fact infiltrated the SOL on behalf of ORA.

 Grossouvre was then recruited in 1950 by the French SDECE intelligence agency to replace Gilbert Union, an official in Lyon who had worked with the military agency BCRA.

-Hebecame leader of Arc-en-Ciel, the regional branch of Gladio (Lyon region), stay-behind anticommunist organizations during the Cold War started by NATO, under the codename "Monsieur Leduc".
+He became leader of Arc-en-Ciel, the regional branch of Gladio (Lyon region), stay-behind anticommunist organizations during the Cold War started by NATO, under the codename "Monsieur Leduc".